Postcolonialism and International Relations

 Optional for the 4th and 5th year students of the MA Programme in "Political and Social Sciences"

-The course is introduced by two sessions that aim to ensure familiarity with (or remind of) the evolution and layout of the field of IR - then it will procede by focusing on postcolonial perspectives.
+We will then procede by focusing on postcolonial perspectives.
 Guest lecturers will intervene either in person or via videoconference, and open windows on ongoing debates and perspectives that within the field.
 If you lack the necessary background you should pay particular attention to the key readings: do come to class prepared.

-At the end of the course you will discuss in class your presentation on a topic (middle range theorsing?) that is relevant to your research project, or – alternatively – a short reaction paper to one of the readings discussed during the course.
+Assessment: Class presentation discussing in-depth middle range theory that is relevant that is relevant to your research project, or – alternatively – a short reaction paper to one of the readings discussed during the course (to be agreed upon with the instructor).
 Each presentation will have a designated discussant among class participants.

 What is IR theory, why theorizing IR?